The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Step 3: Gaussian process metamodeling

-The second main step of the ICSCREAM methodology consists in building a metamodel to fit the simulator output $Y$ (here the PCT), from the learning sample.
-For this, we use the same method than in \cite{ioomar19}, based on an homoscedastic (non-interpolating) Gaussian process (Gp) metamodel.
-The reader can refer to \cite{raswil06} for a detailed review on Gp metamodel.
+The second step of the ICSCREAM methodology consists in building a metamodel, whose aim is to fit the simulator output $Y$ (here, the PCT), based on the learning sample $\left(X_s,Y_s\right)$.
+To do so, we use a similar approach than the one used in \cite{ioomar19}, based on an homoscedastic (non-interpolating) Gp metamodel.
+The reader can refer to \cite{raswil06} for a detailed review about Gp metamodel.